beebop5/esphome-panasonic-ac/README.INSTALLATION.md

 # Hardware installation

 This hardware installation guide assumes you already have a Panasonic DNSK-P11 installed and want to replace it.
-If you do not have a DNSK-P11 installed but your AC has the CN-WLAN connector you will have to find a fitting connector and route a cable from the mainboard yourself.
+If you do not have a DNSK-P11 installed but your AC has the CN connector you will have to find a fitting connector and route a cable from the mainboard yourself.

 * Solder your ESP to your logic converter like this: